The Corner of the Woods 1941

 … the nicest letter I’m ever likely to have on this earth telling me of all the nice things you and Mr Brown have fixed up for me with the ultimate glory & honour of the inner gallery thrown in – it’s too much greatness … Talking of titles, I feel mine to be banale & inadequate – if Myfanwy and you have some silver words up your sleeve, give them to me

 This is a typical Frances Hodgkins ‘farmyard’ composition, whose identifiable elements include a pair of wheels on an axle, a plough, a barrel and what are presumably other bits of discarded agricultural machinery.
-The scene appears to depict mechanical equipment that has been put aside and left to stand idle during the war and commune with nature.
-In between the various elements, flowers sprout up and in the background a bank of tall trees representing the woods mentioned in the title.
+The scene appears to depict mechanical equipment that has been put aside and left to stand idle and commune with nature during the war whilst the farm workers were on active duty abroad.
+In between the various elements, flowers sprout up and in the background a horse drawn plough with harness trace can be clearly discerned before a bank of tall trees representing the woods mentioned in the title.

-The Corner of the Woods is reminiscent of a slightly later painting, The China Shoe, a gouache of 1942, in which still-life objects take on a ‘ghostly quality’ and the composition is animated by an array of calligraphic flourishes.
+The Corner of the Woods is reminiscent of a slightly later painting, China Shoe (FH1203, Private Collection), a gouache of 1942, in which still-life objects take on a ‘ghostly quality’ and the composition is animated by an array of calligraphic flourishes.
 The subtle dark colouring and somewhat mysterious mood connect it closely with British Neo-Romanticism, and in particular with the works of artists John Piper, John Craxton and John Minton.
-The China Shoe exhibits graphic effects similar to those employed by Piper, who was a close friend and an admirer of Hodgkins’s paintings, and dates from an excursion to Wales in 1942, when she stayed at the Dulaucothy Arms in the village of Pumpsaint, Carmarthenshire.
-From there she wrote to her close friend, supporter and Knightsbridge gallery owner Eardley Knollys that she had been making pictures of chimney ornaments, which she found lent themselves to decoration: ‘I love them – tender silly unarranged things.

-Hodgkins’s 1943 exhibition, Gouaches by Frances Hodgkins – A new series of Gouaches painted during 1942 – 3, was held at the Lefevre Galleries, which had recently reopened after closing in July 1940 due to the falling demand for art during wartime and the difficulty of obtaining paintings.
+Hodgkins’ 1943 exhibition, Gouaches by Frances Hodgkins – A new series of Gouaches painted during 1942–3, was held at the Lefevre Galleries, which had recently reopened after closing in July 1940 due to the falling demand for art during wartime and the difficulty of obtaining paintings.
 With this exhibition Hodgkins was able to realise her long desired aim of presenting a thematically unified display of recent work, in this case produced in the period 1942-3.
 Her 1943 exhibition was also significant because her paintings were shown alongside another exhibition, Picasso and his Contemporaries, which was a departure at Lefevre, and in so doing it demonstrated her affinities with French painting.
-In addition, the nature of the works in her exhibition reflected the shift on the part of the gallery towards the work of the new and emerging British neo-romantic group, the best known of whom was Graham Sutherland.

 Written by Jonathan Gooderham & Richard Wolfe.